World's best restaurant for 2019 revealed

 The Peruvian capital of Lima had two restaurants in the top 10: chefs Virgilio Martínez and Pía León's Central, where you can dine on piranha served inside a tooth-filled piranha head, and Maido, whose deal is Japanese-Peruvian fusion, with a highlight being the 50-hours-cooked beef short rib.

+In spite of Lima's lauded restaurants and other spots from Mexico City to Singapore making the list, no restaurant outside Europe or North America has ever won the World's 50 Best prize.

+Since the competition's inception in 2002, all 17 winners have come from Spain, the United States, the UK, Denmark, Italy -- and now France.

-Spain's Mugaritz and Disfrutar were at number seven and number nine respectively, with Barcelona's Disfrutar making a remarkable rise, having been 2018's highest new entry.
+Spain's showing this year was solid with Mugaritz and Disfrutar at number seven and number nine respectively, with Barcelona's Disfrutar making a remarkable rise, having been 2018's highest new entry.

 Best Female Chef

-Mexican-born Daniela Soto-Ines was named World's Best Female Chef -- an award that regularly attracts controversy as some see it celebrating the inequality that the event's organizers say it helps address.
+Mexican-born Daniela Soto-Innes was named World's Best Female Chef -- an award that regularly attracts controversy as some see it celebrating the inequality that the event's organizers say it helps address.
 In her speech she addressed the often aggressive culture that persists in kitchens around the world, saying.

 "I decided that if I ever ran my own kitchen it would be more like the kitchens I grew up in: full of joy, happiness and community," she said.